 - Affidavit from spouse or ex-spouse relating to children.

 - Original documents proving the applicant’s residential address (e.g utility bill).

 - Lawyer or notary practicing certificate (a copy of the license of the lawyer of notary certifying the documents).

 - Original reference letter from the main applicant’s banker.

-- Personal bank statements for the last 12 months.
+- Personal bank statements over the last 12 months.

-Important note: All letters must be addressed to Grenada Citizenship by Investment Committee, Grenada Board of Tourism Building, floor 2, Burns Point, St. George’s Grenada
+Grenada Citizenship by Investment Committee, Grenada Board of Tourism Building, Floor 2, Burns Point, St George’s, Grenada

-Where a document is required to be produced in support of the application for Grenada Citizenship by Investment, it must be certified and authenticated in accordance with the law of the jurisdiction from where the document originates.
+When a document needs to be produced to support the CBI application, then it must be certified and authenticated in accordance with the law of the jurisdiction from where the document originates.

 Global Citizen Solutions – our commitment to you